 Intro from the Editor: The blog would like to thank Jacob Shriner for submitting an eloquently-written paper on a very timely issue for libraries—censorship.
 Mr. Shriner notes that while debates over censorship have come to the fore in our time, the specter of censorship has haunted the American landscape from the beginning of the nation.
 He offers an excellent and interesting overview of the topic that will draw you in from the first paragraph, which recounts the story of the first case of book banning in the United States in Puritan New England.
 We also learn about attempts by the federal government to censor materials, as with the Alien and Sedition Acts or McCarthyism.

 However, sadly enough, libraries also engaged in censorship.
 Mr. Shriner notes that censorship efforts were often directed against works expressing minority viewpoints.
 Many libraries were controlled by white males who focused on collecting books by and about fellow white males to the exclusion of books by members of minority groups.
-Shockingly, some Jim Crow-era Southern libraries went so far as to Carnegie grants so that they would not have to offer books by Black authors.
+Shockingly, some Jim Crow-era Southern libraries went so far as to reject Carnegie grants so that they would not have to offer books by Black authors.
 Racism and prejudice even lead to censorship through the professional tools of librarianship, as for example when Periodicals for the Small Library (1928) advised librarians to avoid collecting materials by minority authors.

 Mr. Shriner points out that understanding the history of censorship can help us fight it today: